katiejg/me333/README.md

-Final Project for Mechatronics (MECH_ENG 333) at Northwestern University
+Final Project for Mechatronics (MECH_ENG 333) at Northwestern University.

-Base code provided by Prof. Nick Marchuck and chapter 28 of *Embedded Computing and Mechatronics With the PIC32 Microcontroller* textbook.
+Base code provided by Prof. Nick Marchuck.
+Following chapter 28 of *Embedded Computing and Mechatronics With the PIC32 Microcontroller* textbook.